Grasscutters/GrassClipper/README.md

 ### I have no internet after closing everything/restarting my PC!

 The launcher most likely did not close correctly, and was unable to clean your proxy settings back to what they were.
 Disable your proxy in the Windows proxy settings.

+# Translation Credits

+Thank you to everyone who has provided translations!

+* ZH - nuoxianCN
+* PT-BR - na.na

 # Screenshots